Improve the regional public policy, VIOLET project

 - Directorate General for European Programs, Coordination and Development [DG EPCD]

-Almost three years have passed since the project's inception, and now, through the end of 2019 [end of Phase 1], partners are called upon to submit their Action Plans which will be based on project outputs.
-For Cyprus, the Action Plan was based on the amendment of the new Energy Performance of Buildings Directive to address the fundamentals of the 'Energy Efficiency in Heritage Buildings' topic.
+Almost three years has passed since the initiation of the project, and now, by the end of 2019 [end of Phase 1], partners are called to submit their Action Plans which will be based on the outputs of project activities.
+For Cyprus, the Action Plan was set based on the amendment of the new Directive of the Energy Performance of Buildings, to address the fundamentals of the 'Energy Efficiency in Heritage Buildings' topic.

-Throughout the project it was identified that improvements were needed to include energy efficiency standards and that the energy refurbishment of heritage buildings was viable and resulted in significant energy savings, economic opportunities and cultural value.
-A step backwards, readjusting the law to create conditions for other things to happen, was necessary.
+Throughout the project it was identified that improvements are needed to include energy efficiency standards and prove that energy refurbishment of heritage buildings is viable and results in significant energy savings, economic opportunities and cultural value.
+A step backwards, readjusting the law to create the circumstances for other things to be developed, was necessary.

-Specifically, the proposals concerned the exclusion of listed buildings and ancient monuments (declared buildings).
-Originally the declared buildings were excluded from both the minimum energy performance requirements and the issuance of Energy Performance Certificates [EPCs].
-It was suggested that declared buildings should NOT be excluded from having an EPC when they will be restored, sold or rented, or if they are public buildings, as this will enhance the creation of an EPC database and increase knowledge about energy efficiency. of heritage buildings.
+In specific, the proposals concerned the exception of listed buildings and ancient monuments (declared buildings).
+Originally the declared buildings were excluded from both, the minimum energy performance requirements and the issuance of Energy Performance Certificates [EPCs].
+It was suggested that declared buildings should NOT be excepted from having an EPC when they will be restored, sold or rented, or if they are public buildings, as this will enhance the creation of an EPC database base and increase knowledge regarding energy efficiency of heritage buildings.

 The requirement for an official confirmation is not included in current law (Annex II) therefore, many interpret this as there is no need to take any energy efficient measures.
 This 'weak' point was identified during VIOLET's implementation.

-The above proposals were incorporated into the draft version of the Regulation, but what will eventually be incorporated into the new Law will be known by early 2020.
+The above proposals were incorporated to the draft version of the Regulation., But what will finally be included in the new Law, it will be known by early 2020.
 This is the first step for a policy improvement.
-As more information and data will be available, then specific requirements on Energy class terms on the Energy Performance Certificate, or on the minimum technical requirements, can be set, opening the way for this field.
+As more info and more data will be available, then specific requirements on the terms of Energy class on the Energy Performance Certificate, or on the minimum technical requirements, can be set, opening the way for this field.

 For more information on the project, please contact Ms. Maria Achilleos at firstname.lastname@example.org or at 22-667716.